carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                        is 1 or 2, then must be 1.

                                                      "hidden_remainder_x"
-                                                       The grid dispatch work group size of the the partial work group of the X dimension, if it exists.
+                                                       The grid dispatch work group size of the partial work group of the X dimension, if it exists.
 Must be zero if a partial work group does not exist in the X dimension.

                                                      "hidden_remainder_y"
-                                                       The grid dispatch work group size of the the partial work group of the Y dimension, if it exists.
+                                                       The grid dispatch work group size of the partial work group of the Y dimension, if it exists.
 Must be zero if a partial work group does not exist in the Y dimension.

                                                      "hidden_remainder_z"
-                                                       The grid dispatch work group size of the the partial work group of the Z dimension, if it exists.
+                                                       The grid dispatch work group size of the partial work group of the Z dimension, if it exists.
 Must be zero if a partial work group does not exist in the Z dimension.